Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 Jesus gave women dignity-

 Prior to the first coming of Jesus, women were, in virtually every society thought to be profoundly inferior to men in every possible way.
 Respectable women lived cloistered lives and simply did not interact with men they were not closely related to.
 Unlike other religious leaders of His day, Jesus frequently had meaningful conversations with all sorts of women (John 4, Luke 8:1-3, John 11).
 Jesus allowed women to receive the same training as men (Luke 10:38-41, Luke 8:1-3) and Jesus even entrusted a woman with passing on the message of His resurrection (Matthew 28:1-8, Luke 24:1-12).
-This was a HUGE deal in a world where women were not considered legitimate witnesses in a court of law.
+This was a HUGE deal and a risky move in a world where women were not considered legitimate witnesses in a court of law.
 After Jesus’ resurrection women were used in significant ways to build the early church.
 The Apostle Paul founded the Philippian church along with a handful of women (Acts 16).
 Pricilla along with her husband Aquila helped to plant churches and train believers in Corinth, Ephesus (Acts 18) and Rome (Romans 16:3).
 Women acted as deacons in the early church and were entrusted with significant tasks (Romans 16:1-2, 1st Timothy 3:11) and a woman (Junia) is even referred to as “outstanding among the Apostles” in Romans 16:7.
 Admittedly, throughout history some church leaders have not always valued women or the contributions of women.
 However, that does not change the fact that Jesus did.
 Jesus’ high view of women paved the way for many of the freedoms women enjoy today.
 If you doubt my word, take a look at the way women are treated in societies where Christianity has not made significant inroads.
 It’s a sharp and ugly contrast.

 Jesus made it possible for people to actually change-